 * The first Seversky design was the "SEV-3" amphibian.
 The SEV-3 was an all-metal, low wing monoplane that was powered by a Wright J-6 air-cooled radial engine providing 200 kW (420 HP), and had an interesting arrangement of retractable floats that allowed it to land on water or a runway.
 The rear edges of all flight surfaces were in the form of elliptical curves, a feature that would be retained in its descendants.
 The "3" in the SEV-3 designation indicated that it was a three-seat aircraft.
 It was intended for commercial use.
 First flight of the SEV-3 was in June 1933, with six production aircraft built.
 It was fast for its time, and in October 1933, Seversky set an international speed record of 290 KPH (180 MPH) with the prototype, which had been fitted with an uprated engine.

 In 1934, the SEV-3 design was modified into a trainer configuration, designated the "SEV-3XAR".
 The float system was replaced by fixed landing gear with spats, the canopy was redesigned, and the engine was changed to a Wright R-975 radial with 710 kW (950 HP).
 The SEV-3XAR was entered in a Air Corps competition for a flight trainer, and the Army ordered thirty examples of a derivative, the "BT-8 (Basic Trainer 8)".
 Unfortunately, Air Corps regulations required that the engine of a trainer be limited to 300 kW (400 HP), and so the BT-8 was powered by a Pratt & Whitney (P&W) R-985-11 radial with that power rating.
-That left the aircraft seriously underpowered and dangerous to inexperienced pilots, and it was quickly replaced by the North American "BT-9", which evolved into the famous "AT-6 Texan" trainer.
+That left the aircraft seriously underpowered, making it a danger to inexperienced pilots, and it was quickly replaced by the North American "BT-9", which evolved into the famous "AT-6 Texan" trainer.

 In May 1935, the Air Corps announced a competition for a new single-seat fighter.
 Seversky believed the SEV-2XP could win, even though it was a two-seat fighter, and entered in the competition.
 However, the SEV-2XP was damaged in mid-June while flying to Wright Field in Ohio for the fly-off, and the machine went back to the shop.
 Second thoughts arose about the aircraft's configuration, and so it was reworked into a single-seat fighter designated the "SEV-1XP".
 Along with the new single-seat cockpit and the elimination of the flexible gun, the fixed landing gear was changed to gear that retracted into underwing fairings.
 The Wright R-1670 had not been powerful enough, and so, after experiments with different engine fits, the Seversky Company installed a P&W R-1830-9 Twin Wasp radial, with 635 kW (850 HP).